paulguy/3d-dungeon-test/README.md

     fog color g
-    fog color b - color of distance fog fog power - power the fog intensity is raised to J, K - decrease/increase parameter.
-Parameters will be increased or decreased by default at some "sensible" rate, usually 0.1, except offset which is by 1/8 by default.
+    fog color b - color of distance fog fog power - power the fog intensity is raised to depth - max visible depth, fog will scale to look "foggier" as this is decreased
+J, K - decrease/increase parameter.
+Parameters will be increased or decreased
+       by default at some "sensible" rate, usually 0.1, except offset which is by 1/8 by default.
 Holding shift will change all values by 1.0 and